dennyKML/AirplaneDSL/README.md

 ## Validation

-This DSL includes a validation check to ensure that the attribute combination is valid.
-Invalid combinations will cause an exception with a descriptive error message.
+This DSL includes validation checks to ensure that the combination of attributes is valid.
+Invalid combinations will raise an exception with a descriptive error message.

 ## Exceptions (Errors)

-1. **Invalid Purpose:** Raised if the specified purpose is not one of the valid purposes.
+1. **Invalid Purpose**: Raised if the specified purpose is not one of the valid purposes.
-2. **Invalid Weight Class:** Raised if the specified weight class is not one of the valid weight classes.
+2. **Invalid Weight Class**: Raised if the specified weight class is not one of the valid weight classes.
-3. **Invalid Speed:** Raised if the specified speed is not one of the valid speeds.
+3. **Invalid Speed**: Raised if the specified speed is not one of the valid speeds.
-4. **Invalid Landing Gear Type:** Raised if the specified landing gear type is not one of the valid types.
+4. **Invalid Landing Gear Type**: Raised if the specified landing gear type is not one of the valid types.
-5. **Invalid Takeoff Type:** Raised if the specified takeoff type is not one of the valid types.
+5. **Invalid Takeoff Type**: Raised if the specified takeoff type is not one of the valid types.
-6. **Invalid Thrust Source:** Raised if the specified thrust source is not one of the valid sources.
+6. **Invalid Thrust Source**: Raised if the specified thrust source is not one of the valid sources.
-7. **Invalid Engine Type:** Raised if the specified engine type is not one of the valid types.
+7. **Invalid Engine Type**: Raised if the specified engine type is not one of the valid types.
-8. **Impossible Combinations:** Raised for specific combinations that are deemed impossible based on aircraft design standards.
+8. **Impossible Combinations**: Raised for specific combinations that are deemed impossible based on aircraft design standards.

 ## Comparing Airplanes